Ledgy/TrainTrack/README.md

 netlify dev
 ```

-This will open a local server running at `http://localhost:3000` with your app
+This will open a local server running at `http://localhost:3000` with your app.

 Install `netlify` client: